LevinJ/object_dection3d/README.md

 ### Height layer
-Height layer is normalized by detecton bounding box range limit in z direction.
+Height layer is normalized by detection bounding box range limit in z direction.

 The height layer looks like below,